 Rhubarb and Vanilla Jam

-This jam is lovely on buttered bread but can also be used as an ingredient as a filling for cakes or to add a tang to puddings such as my Bread and Butter Pudding with Rhubarb Jam.
-The vanilla softens and enhances the sweet-sour flavour of the fruit.
-As with pretty much all home-made food, the flavour surpasses anything that you can buy ready-made and, of course, you know exactly what went into it (no nasty additives!).
+- This Rhubarb Jam is lovely on buttered bread.
+However, as with all jams, it can also be used as an ingredient in other recipes.
+It is a good filling for cakes or to add a tang to puddings such as my Bread and Butter Pudding with Rhubarb Jam.

 - 600 g rhubarb